maciakl/InstantWebsite/readme.markdown

     cd InstantWebsite
     bower install

 Boom, done.
-Now you have a Bootstrap driven website ready to go.
+Now you have a Bootstrap driven website ready to go in the `web/` directory.

 Prerequisites
 ---